Cardiometabolic changes and weight gain

 Any antipsychotic versus placebo

 High quality evidence shows small effects of increased QTc prolongation with haloperidol, quetiapine, olanzapine, risperidone, and iloperidone; medium-sized effects of increased QTc prolongation with ziprasidone and amisulpride; and a large effect with sertindole.
 No differences in QTc prolongation were reported between placebo and lurasidone, aripiprazole, paliperidone, or asenapine.
-There are small effects of more weight gain with aripiprazole, amisulpride, asenapine, paliperidone and lurasidone; and medium-sized effects of more weight gain with risperidone, quetiapine, sertindole, chlopromazine, iloperidone, clozapine, zotepine, and olanzapine.
-Moderate to low quality evidence finds increased glucose levels with olanzapine.
+There are small effects of more weight gain with aripiprazole, amisulpride, asenapine, paliperidone, brexpiprazole, and lurasidone; and medium-sized effects of more weight gain with risperidone, quetiapine, sertindole, chlopromazine, iloperidone, clozapine, zotepine, and olanzapine.
+Clozapine resulted in the most weight, cholesterol, triglycerides, and glucose increases.
+Olanzapine resulted in the most BMI increases, and also increases in weight, cholesterol, and triglycerides.
+Quetiapine increased weight, cholesterol, and triglycerides.
+Zotepine increased weight, triglycerides, and glucose.

 First generation versus second generation antipsychotics